SphericalCowww/Stat_maximumGap_Yellin/README.md

 `mergePickle.py`: helper code that merges two pickle files, which help avoid having to rerun through the entire for loop (as in `macroRunOrderRef.sh`) for each output reference pickle files.

 `uniTransSampling.py`, `invTransSampling.py`: example codes for probability integral transform and inverse transform sampling, which help explaining what it means by "distributed uniformly with unit density" before Eq.2 in Yellin's paper.
+Note that the inverse transform sampling is bascially used in Monte-Carlo sampling with the CDF (instead of with the acceptance-rejection method).

 `maxGapDistrGen.py`: Monte Carlo code that generates the probabily distribution $P(x, N, J)$: the probability of sampling $N$ points in a uniform distribution $y \in [0, 1]$, such that the maxium gap distance is $x = y_2 - y_1$ for any two points $y_1 < y_2$ among the $N+2$ points including the boundary 0 and 1, such that there are $J$ other points $y_i$ in between $[y_1, y_2]$.
 The output is saved in `pickle/maxGapDistr.pickle` for reference by the later codes.
 Turn on "testMode = True" to check out the code's functionality.
 This code is the most time consuming piece of the method, but it only needs to be done once.